Becoming a restaurant operator is far from a get rich quick scheme. If you’ve ever looked at looking at your profit margins, you already know that.

 Try to find a graphic designer to create a menu that perfectly aligns with your restaurant’s style, tone, and aesthetic.
 Give your delicious food the menu it deserves, and watch your sales soar!

-5) Consider Catering or Renting Out Space for Private Events
+5. Consider Catering or Private Events

 Reduce Costs

-1) Reduce Your Inventory Waste
+1. Reduce Your Inventory Waste

-2) Go Deeper with Other Data
+2. Go Deeper with Other Data

 Understanding the minutiae of your restaurant operations will help you make smart business decisions with respect to staff scheduling, training, and goals or minimums for staff to hit.

-3) Consider Relocating
+3. Consider Relocating

-4) Negotiate with Vendors
+4. Negotiate with Vendors

 Think those food, equipment, or supply costs are set in stone?
 Not necessarily.

-Set a calendar alert to remind you to touch base with your vendor representatives every six months or so to go over their costs.
+Be proactive and set a calendar alert to remind you to touch base with your vendor representatives every six months or so to go over their costs.
 Can they offer a price reduction for early payment, high-volume orders, or your referrals to other businesses?
 There are always ways you can work with suppliers for the best price possible.

-5) Manage Your Menu
+5. Reevaluate Your Menu

-Your menu may be costing you more than you think, especially if you aren’t regularly reviewing your food costs
+Your menu may be costing you more than you think, especially if you aren’t regularly reviewing your food costs.

 Regularly review your menu to see what’s selling and what’s not.
 If higher priced items aren’t selling the way they should, consider replacing or removing them – especially if there’s a high cost to keeping those ingredients in stock.